endlesspint8/endlesspint8.github.io/support/index.md

 This is an open bar so pints are complimentary.

-However, to insure promptness and the posts continue flowing click the pint below and leave a gratuity.
+However, to insure promptness and the continued flow of posts click the pint logo below and leave a gratuity.

 <a href="https://www.paypal.me/EndlessPint/5"><img src="/support/img/digipint01.png" width="15%"></a>